 Community Foodscapes is a social venture working in Atlanta, Georgia to empower individuals, organizations, and communities to grow food where they live, work, and play.
 They provide consultations, designs, edible landscaping, and garden installations.
 Compost donated to this organization will go towards one of the community gardens they manage, such as the Campbellton Community Garden in the Oakland City / Venetian Hills neighborhood.

-Our DeKalb County School Garden Partners currently include: Clarkston High School, Primavera Preschool, The Paideia School, The Waldorf School of Atlanta, and Springdale Park Elementary School.
+Our DeKalb County School Garden Partners currently include Clarkston High School, Primavera Preschool, The Paideia School, The Waldorf School of Atlanta, Springdale Park Elementary School, Talley Street Upper Elementary School, and Beacon High Middle School.
 When you share your earned compost with DeKalb County Schools, the participating schools can request compost delivery to be used in their school gardens to grow healthy food and educate students about the importance of healthy soil!